RomanyanaSol/Portfolio/README.md

-- React Router (navigation)
-- React Hooks
+- Next.js
+- Framer Motion for transition between pages, fadeIn and fadeOut
+- Formspree for email
-- useContext
+- tsParticles
-- React Pagination
+- react-countup
+- Swiper for Services, Work and Testimonials tabs
 - CSS-Modules